SJP TCFD Product Report

 The value of an investment with St. James's Place will be directly linked to the performance of the funds selected and the value may fall as well as rise.
 You may get back less than the amount invested.

 In this year’s report, we show carbon metrics for forty of our funds.
-Of these, only four had a higher Weighted Average Carbon Intensity than their comparator benchmark and only one was considered ‘carbon intensive.’
-This means it had higher carbon intensity than its comparator in two or more of the following sectors: energy, materials and/or utilities.
+Of these, nine (up from four last year) had a higher Weighted Average Carbon Intensity than their benchmark.
+Four funds were considered to be ‘carbon intensive’ (up from one last year).
+This means they had higher carbon intensity than their respective benchmarks in two or more of the following sectors: energy, materials and/or utilities.
 These sectors have significantly higher emissions than others.

 What are we doing?

-More action from governments and policymakers is vital to achieve net zero.
-We believe that without this investors alone can’t make the Paris Agreement a reality.
+We also believe more action from governments and policymakers is vital to achieve net zero.
+Investors alone can’t achieve the goals of the Paris Agreement.

 How do I know if my fund is on track for net zero?